IzaacJ/cv/README.md

 Any data you want to be shown is put in `/assets/data/main.json`.
 You can copy the file `/assets/example/main.example.json` to `/assets/data/main.json` and make changes to that.

+>All images are recommended to be placed in `/assets/data/img` and portfolio images in `/assets/data/img/portfolio` to keep them safe when pulling from this repository.

 The structure of `main.json` looks like this:
 ```json
 {